 If you inventory your food in your pantry, freezer, and refrigerator, you are sure to reduce what you spend on groceries.
-If you really want to save money, waste less food, and spend less time shopping, this is something you will definitely want to consider.
-Just know that to inventory your food, will take a little time, but it also will produce huge savings in your grocery budget!
+Inventorying your food will help you to save money, waste less food, and spend less time shopping.
+This is something you will definitely want to consider.
+Just know that to inventory your food will take a little time.
+But it also will produce huge savings in your grocery budget!
 Here’s how we do it.

 WHY INVENTORY YOUR FOOD?

 This is an excerpt from the planning chapter of our book, Cut Your Grocery Bill In Half with America’s Cheapest Family.
-It will help you manage your food inventory and tame food budget so you’ll always have extra money for stocking up on killer deals!
+It will help you manage your food inventory and tame food budget.
+This way you’ll always have extra money for stocking up on killer deals!

-But before we embark on our once-a-month grocery trek, we do want to be efficient and economical, so Annette takes stock of what we have in our pantry and the refrigerator, and Steve inventories the freezer.
+But before we embark on our once-a-month grocery trek, Annette takes stock of what we have in our pantry and the refrigerator.
+We do want to be efficient and economical, so Steve inventories the freezer as well.

 Evaluating our stockpile

-Annette records the grocery items in a number of categories, noting what we’ll need to buy in order to fulfill our meal plan for the month.
+Annette records the grocery items in a number of categories.
+She especially notes what we’ll need to buy in order to fulfill our meal plan for the month.

 Taking Stock the Easy Way

-Using a blank sheet of scrap paper, we make note of the following items and quantities we have in stock.
+We use a blank 8.5 x 11 sheet of scrap paper.
+You can lay it on a clip board for easier writing.
+We have one sheet of paper for each area; freezer, refrigerator and pantry.
+By doing this we take note of the following items and quantities we have in stock.
 (Of course, your list will differ.)

 Eggs, milk, juice, oatmeal, farina, cold cereal, bagels, and ingredients for waffles, pancakes, and French toast.
 Annette also makes sure our pantry is well stocked with baking soda, flour, baking powder, vanilla, cinnamon, and commonly used spices.